Ogoa/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 `7-islower.py`<br>
 Function that checks for a lowercase character.
 It returns `True` if the argument is a lowercase character otherwise `False`.

+`8-uppercase.py`<br>
+Function that prints a string in uppercase followed by a new line.